OpenTranslationBible/open-bible/en-GB/43.John/md/john-13.md

 ## John 13:9

-Simon Peter said to Him, “Lord, not only my feet, but also my hands and my head!”
+Simon Peter said to Him, “Lord, wash not only my feet, but also my hands and my head!”

 ## John 13:10